GET ORDAINED

 What supplies do you need to do a sand ceremony?

-Supplies are chosen and purchased/provided by the couple being married, but officiants will want to make sure that all of the items are on hand at the location before the ceremony starts.
-Officiants can also offer couples guidance on what to use, if they aren’t sure how to get started.
+Sand ceremony supplies are usually purchased and provided by the couple getting married.
+As the Officiant, you should make sure that all of the essential items are on hand at the wedding venue before the ceremony starts to avoid delays.
+You can also offer your wedding couples advice on the best supplies to use if they aren’t sure what to bring, including the essential supplies listed below:

-2. A larger vessel that will have sand poured into it during the ceremony
+• A larger vessel to pour sand into it during the unity ceremony

-Pro Tip: When choosing supplies, it’s important to make sure the opening of the large container is wide enough that sand can be poured into it easily.
-If it isn’t, suggest that the couple choose a new container, or plan to use a funnel.
+Pro Tip: When choosing sand ceremony supplies, make sure the opening of the large container is wide enough to pour sand into easily.
+If it isn’t, suggest that the couple choose a new container, or plan to use a funnel during the ceremony.
 Clear vessels, such as glass jars, vases, decanters, an hourglass, or other decorative glassware, are popular choices because the sand is pretty to look at while it mixes, and will make a great keepsake for a shelf or mantle!

 illustration of many colorful vessels and glass containers to use to perform a sand ceremony including champagne flute and glass skull

-Some officiants and couples like to place the table close to the audience, up front and just to the side.
-As the couple steps forward to perform the ceremony, they’ll move closer to the guests, which can feel more interactive for everyone involved.
+Sometimes the best spot for the unity ceremony table is close to the audience (your guests and photographers), right up front and just to the side.
+As the couple steps forward to perform the ceremony, they’ll be moving closer to their guests, which can feel more interactive for everyone involved.

-Others will prefer to set the stand or table behind the officiant.
-The officiant will step behind the table when it’s time for the ceremony, and the couple will not need to move much to take their places.
-This is a popular choice because the stand isn’t noticeable until the officiant steps behind it, and the audience will not need to shift their attention.
+Sometimes the best spot for the unity ceremony table will be positioned right behind the officiant.
+In this case, you (the officiant) will turn and step behind the table when it’s time to start the unity ceremony.
+The couple won't need to move at all to take their places, and will simply turn toward you (keeping their profile to guests and photographers).
+This is a popular choice because the table isn’t noticeable until the officiant steps behind it, and the audience will not need to shift their attention.

-Pro Tip: At the rehearsal, remember that everyone will be wearing different clothes on the day of the wedding.
-Keep this in mind when you’re choosing where to place the table and any candles (fire!), adapting as needed to accommodate long gowns and bridal trains, theme wedding costumes, robes, or decorative sleeves or shawls.
+Pro Tip: At the wedding rehearsal, remember that everyone will be wearing different clothes on the wedding day.
+Keep this in mind when choosing where to place the table and any candles (fire risks!).
+You might need to change the placement to accomodate long gowns, veils, bridal trains, theme wedding costumes, robes, or decorative sleeves and shawls.

 illustration of a sand ceremony set up, using two colors of sand and an hourglass on a burnt orange red tablecloth with a green background